prjctgeek/nix_bsd_mac_inventory/README.md

 ### Usage
 -----------------------------
 * Run from main.py and use settings from inventory.cfg.
-Run against multiple targets, use multithreading and multiple credentials.
+Run against multiple targets, use parallel processing and multiple credentials.
 * Run from starter.py, use settings from inventory.cfg but specify (overwrite) single target, use_key_file, key_file, username and password from command line (take a look @ starter.py source)

 ### Note